Shehab-Ayman-1/Info-Manage/README.md

 # TODO:

-    - Think About Clients Level

-    - Create The Manage Organization Widget Again To Add Delete Member From The Org Members

     - Add List Of The Result To The Table Filter

-    - Create New Tab In The UserButton Widget To Set The Organization Configs [Deleting Time Data, BronzeTo, SilverTo, Last Refresh Data Of Clients], And Any Minor Things Of The Organization Configs

     - Think About Deleting Data After 12 Months

     - Add Image By File Input In Create Company.

+    - Enable Search By Barcode For Any Search Field.

+    - Transaction Page
+    -- Just Fetch The Transactions Of Day Selected By Date Input -- Add Print Button To The Transactions Page

+    - Create New Tab In The UserButton Widget To Set The Organization Configs [Deleting Time Data, BronzeTo, SilverTo, Last Refresh Data Of Clients], And Any Minor Things Of The Organization Configs

+    - Create The Manage Organization Widget Again To Add Delete Member From The Org Members

+    - Think About Clients Level

 ```ts
     const { user, setActive, openUserProfile, organization, getOrganization, createOrganization, client, frontendApi, ...rest } = useClerk();